DeSinc/SallyBot/README.md

 Just follow their quick and easy instructions and the bot will automatically connect and start sending Dalai requests when you ping the bot.

-If you wish to modify the LLM parameters, it's this section here:
+If you wish to modify the LLM parameters, it's this section here for Dalai:
 ```c#
     var dalaiRequest = new
     {